Handbook of Operating Procedures 9-1310-PM

 - The scope of the Ombuds' duties extends to all aspects of University life affecting students, both academic and nonacademic.
 The Student Ombuds:

-- Provides students with information, referrals, and assistance with appropriate processes for addressing University-related concerns.
+- Provides students with information, referrals, and assistance with appropriate policies and processes for addressing University-related concerns.

 - Helps students receive expeditious, fair, and impartial treatment.